Tiktaalik: Discovery

-In 2004, three fossilized Tiktaalik skeletons were discovered in the Late Devonian fluvial Fram Formation on Ellesmere Island, Nunavut, in northern Canada.
+In 2004, three fossilized Tiktaalik remains were discovered in the Late Devonian fluvial Fram Formation on Ellesmere Island, Nunavut, in northern Canada.
 Estimated ages were reported at 375 Ma, 379 Ma and 383 Ma.
 At the time of the species' existence, Ellesmere Island was part of the continent Laurentia (modern eastern North America and Greenland), which was centered on the equator and had a warm climate.
 When discovered, one of the skulls was found sticking out of a cliff.
 Upon further inspection, the fossil was found to be in excellent condition for a 375-million-year-old specimen.

 The discovery by Daeschler, Shubin and Jenkins was published in the April 6, 2006 issue of Nature and quickly recognized as a transitional form.
 Jennifer A. Clack, a Cambridge University expert on tetrapod evolution, said of Tiktaalik, "It's one of those things you can point to and say, 'I told you this would exist,' and there it is."